 Yes.
-ATTs are required to complete a revalidation course two years from their initial date of full authorisation, and thereafter every four years.
+ATTs are required to complete revalidation of the OCQ(AHP) – ATT (theory only) course two years from their initial date of full authorisation, and thereafter every four years.

 Yes, as long as you meet the criteria.
 Candidates must also declare any conflicts of interest as part of the application process.
 As for vets, ATTs are not permitted to TB test their own cattle, or operate where there is a potential conflict of interest.